-As noted under WIOA's Prohibition of Nepotism, Section 214 of the WIOA Provisions and Assurances does not allow a participating employer to hire a member of their immediate family in any position funded under WIOA (OJT, work experience, internship, job shadowing, pre-apprenticeship).
+As noted under WIOA's Prohibition of Nepotism, a participating employer is not allowed to hire a member of their immediate family in any position funded under WIOA (OJT, work experience, internship, job shadowing, pre-apprenticeship).

 Note: Employers may not be eligible for an OJT service if they receive funding via grants from the Workforce Development Council.
 Review the WDC employer grant section to determine if the OJT is appropriate.
 If you have questions, please contact the WIOATAA mailbox.